Skip navigation

 The Author’s Purpose

 When you write, you have a purpose in mind.
-That purpose is not always stated directly in the passage, but it is important for you, the reader, to read closely to identify the writer’s purpose so you can interpret the message.
+That purpose is not always stated directly in the passage, but it changes how the writer approaches the topic.
+As the reader, it is important for you identify the writer’s purpose so you can interpret the message.

 Here, you will learn to identify when the author’s purpose is to inform, persuade, entertain, and share insights or feelings; which publications are likely to have each purpose; and what you should do as the reader to interpret the writer’s message written for each of these purposes.

-Activity 12: Watch a video on YouTube to learn about the author’s purpose.
+Watch a video to learn about the author’s purpose and how recognizing the writer’s purpose helps you read more effectively.
 Take good study notes.